-Budget saving measures identified as part of Alexandrina Council's draft Annual Business Plan and Budget 2020-21 will result in a cut to community services equivalent to $85,000 per annum.
+Budget saving measures identified as part of Alexandrina Council's draft Annual Business Plan and Budget 2020-21 will result in a cut to community services equivalent to $85,000 per year.

 The service cuts include a potential reduction of hours at council facilities including libraries and less funding for community programs.